 photo: via Brooklyn Children’s Museum Facebook page

-Learn and Have fun at the Brooklyn Children’s Museum
+Create and Learn at the Brooklyn Children’s Museum

 Sing Freedom Songs and Be Active at Prospect Park

 Join the Prospect Park Alliance on Martin Luther King Jr. Day for family-friendly activities.
-At the Audubon House from noon – 3 p.m, learn about nature, including local birds and animals.
-At 2 p.m. and 3 p.m., visit the Lefferts Historic House for Freedom Songs and Stories with Tammy Hall (suggested donation $3.)
+At the Audubon House from noon – 4 p.m, learn about nature, including local birds and park plants.

-How will you be celebrating Martin Luther King Jr. as a family?
+How are you celebrating Dr. Martin Luther King Jr. this year?

 — Gretchen Kunz & Alina Adams